nathanaccidentally/SystemHostsBlocker/README.md

 4. Accept the replacement!
 You're done!

 ## Installation on iOS (Jailbroken)
-1. Download the deb file from this repository
+1. Copy hosts file from /etc/hosts
-2. Open in Filza or iFile
-3. Run deb installer
+2. Create a new folder in /etc/ called 'StockHost' and paste the file in it.
+3. Go back to /etc/hosts and replace the host file with the downloaded one.
-4. Repring!
-You're done!
+4. You're done!

+**UNINSTALLING:**
+1. Delete /etc/hosts
+2. Go to /etc/StockHost/ and copy the host file
+3. Paste it in /etc/
+5. Done!